 The SCA Houston Community Programs aim to build the next generation of conservation leaders and environmental stewards by getting local Houston youth out into their community and environment to do hands-on service to the land.
 The programs aim to teach area young people how to:

 - Have fun outdoors (outdoor recreation activities like hiking, geocaching, kayaking, etc.)

 - Love the outdoors (environmental education – connecting youth to their environment, empowering them with the knowledge to protect it)

-SCA Houston’s Summer Program is a service opportunity that occurs during the workweek, from 8:00 am-3:30 pm Monday through Friday.
-The participants work all over the Houston region and get the opportunity to serve with a number of local nonprofits as well as city, state, and federal agency partners.
+The SCA’s Summer Program in Houston is a service opportunity that occurs during the workweek, from 8 a.m.-3:30 p.m.
+Monday through Friday.
+The participants work all over the Houston region and get the opportunity to serve with a number of local nonprofits and partners from city, state and federal agencies.
 Each partner organization offers a specific long-term conservation project.
 For example, a crew might spend two weeks working clearing half a mile of new trail in Houston Arboretum and Nature Center, one week restoring dunes at Galveston Island State Park, and one-week removing invasive species in Memorial Park.
-Additionally, four to seven hours a week is focused on environmental education discussions, educational field trips, and outdoor recreation opportunities.
+Additionally, 4-7 hours a week is focused on environmental education discussions, educational field trips, and outdoor recreation opportunities.
 The Summer Program participants receive an hourly wage for their service work.

 - Houston Parks and Recreation Natural Resources Department

 - Texas Commission On Environmental Quality

 - Houston Parks Board